-Table 4 Basic Concept on Sub-Sector Development
+Table 4 Basic Concept on Sub-Sector Development --------- --

-C1 Character Development Subsector Basic Concept • Water supply plan of New infrastructure, upgrading, rehabilitation and expansion of Water Commission existing infrastructure, to respond to increase in water demand Water Supply • Water supply plan in consideration of optimum and sustainable utilization of water and Sanitation resources (surface water and groundwater) and areal demand distribution • Sanitation plan considering criteria on standard sanitation facilities in accordance with settlement classification • To complete early on-going public irrigation schemes • To implement rehabilitation and expansion of public irrigation schemes which FMWR Tout and the second identifies as high priority Irrigation and • To develop new water resource for high priority public irrigation schemes Drainage • To utilize existing dams for public irrigation schemes and expand its system developed area To develop new proposed irrigated farmland To formulate effective structure for operation and maintenance to run schemes On the basis of the undeted results for the water resources potential, the notantial sites • On the basis of the updated results for the water resources potential, the potential sites for hydropower generation would be examined at conceptual level.
-The for hydropower generation would be examined at conceptual level.
-The recommendation would be provided for future development of hydropower generation Hydropower from the view point of water resources management. generation Necessity of coordination among water users when hydropower plant is installed in a multi-purpose dam managed by FMWR would be examined at conceptual level.
+Subsector Basic Concept on Sub-Sector Development Basic Concept Subsector • Water supply plan of New infrastructure, upgrading, rehabilitation and expansion of We take Commute existing infrastructure, to respond to increase in water demand Water Supply • Water supply plan in consideration of optimum and sustainable utilization of water and Sanitation resources (surface water and groundwater) and areal demand distribution • Sanitation plan considering criteria on standard sanitation facilities in accordance with settlement classification To complete early on-going public irrigation schemes • To implement rehabilitation and expansion of public irrigation schemes which FMWR identifies as high priority Irrigation and • To develop new water resource for high priority public irrigation schemes Drainage • To utilize existing dams for public irrigation schemes and expand its system 8- developed area • To develop new proposed irrigated farmland To formulate effective structure for operation and maintenance to run schemes On the basis of the updated results for the water resources potential, the potential sites Hydropower recommendation would be provided for future development of hydropower generation generation from the view point of water resources management.
+8 • Necessity of coordination among water users when hydropower plant is installed in a multi-purpose dam managed by FMWR would be examined at conceptual level.
 Recommendation would be provided.
-Strategies related to water resources are as follows: - Proper development and management of floodplain along Niger and Benue Rivers, - Implementation of flood control project in urban centers and developing flood Flood and warning system as a disaster management, and Erosion Control - Implementation of erosion control project.
-Erosion Control • Considering the strategies shown above, the concepts of dealing with the sector are as follows: - The role of FMWR on the flood and erosion control would be examined from the view point of water resources management.
-The items related to flood and erosion control to be done by FMWR would be proposed.
-National strategies on the sector are as follows: Operation and Maintenance of inland navigation route, and Inland - Securing enough investment for developing inland navigation as a part of integrated transportation system.
+Strategies related to water resources are as follows: - Proper development and management of floodplain along Niger and Benue Rivers, - Implementation of flood control project in urban centers and developing flood warning system as a disaster management, and Flood and - Implementation of erosion control project.
+Erosion Control Considering the strategies shown above, the concepts of dealing with the sector are as Liosion Condoi follows: - The role of FMWR on the flood and erosion control would be examined from the view point of water resources management.
+The items related to flood and erosion control to be done by FMWR would be proposed. • National strategies on the sector are as follows: Operation and Maintenance of inland navigation route, and - Securing enough investment for developing inland navigation as a part of integrated Inland transportation system.
 Transportation • Considering the strategies shown above, the concepts of dealing with the sector are as follows: - Recommendations would be made on the necessary measures in flood plain management for the purpose of navigation management.
-Inland Eigham Water demand of freshwater aquaculture would be estimated and its water balance with water supply capacity would be checked.
-Recommendation on necessary Inland Fishery coordination with other water users would be provided.
-Livesteels • Water demand of livestock would be estimated and its water balance with water Livestock supply capacity would be checked.
+Water demand of freshwater aquaculture would be estimated and its water balance Inland Fishery with water supply capacity would be checked.
+Recommendation on necessary infante i isner y coordination with other water users would be provided.
+T ' • Water demand of livestock would be estimated and its water balance with water Livestock supply capacity would be checked.
 Recommendation on necessary coordination with other water users would be provided.